Develop a progressive online safety curriculum in your school.

 Childnet's resource bank can also be sorted by Key Stage and topic.

-The Computing curriculum started from September 2014 and this provides a fantastic opportunity to develop your school's approach to internet safety.
+The Computing curriculum started from September 2014 and this provides a fantastic opportunity to develop your school's approach to online safety.

 Childnet has created a resource, E-Safety in the Computing Curriculum, with guides for KS1, 2, 3 and 4 to highlight the key learning aims related to e-safety in the Computing curriculum and signpost to some key resources that can be used in the classroom to help deliver these aims.

-But internet safety is not just restricted to the Computing curriculum!
+But online safety is not just restricted to the Computing curriculum!

-PSHE and SRE provide great opportunities for approaching a range of key internet safety issues such as cyberbullying, safe social networking, healthy digital behaviours, pornography, sexting, privacy and online reputation.
+PSHE and SRE provide great opportunities for approaching a range of key online safety issues such as cyberbullying, safe social networking, healthy digital behaviours, pornography, sexting, privacy and online reputation.

 Although the government's statutory guidance for SRE was published back in 2000 and so has no reference to online safety, the government has supported the recent supplementary guidance published by Brook, the Sex Education Forum and the PSHE Association, which explains to schools how they can address key internet safety issues such as pornography and sexting in their school's SRE.
 The Sex Education Forum's magazine also has a Pornography Issue which discusses how to approach issues surrounding pornography in school.

 The importance of this is also recognised by Ofsted.
 In Ofsted's 2013 report PSHE Education: Not yet good enough it makes it clear that digital issues must be addressed in order to achieve 'outstanding'.
 It states that "the failure to include discussion of pornography is concerning" and it highlights that online safety was not covered in enough detail in schools where PSHE education required improvement, eg: “In some schools, pupils understood the importance of using security settings when using social networking sites but did not know how to actually set them or had not bothered to do so.”